ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 <ActivityIndicator IsRunning="{Binding IsBusy}" IsVisible="{Binding IsBusy}"/>
 ```

-We will use a ListView that binds to the Speakers collection to display all of the items.
-We can use a special property called *x:Name=""* to name any control:
+We will use a ListView that binds to the Attendees collection to display all of the items:

 ```xml
 <ListView